vertexproject/synapse/docs/synapse/userguides/storm_ref_intro.rst

 query as a **pipeline** of operations, with each node "fired" one at a time through the pipeline.
 Whether you start with one node or 10,000 nodes, they are evaluated against your Storm query one by one.

-A key advantage to processing nodes one by one is that it significantly reduces Synapse's latency and memory use: this is a big part of what makes Synapse so fast and responsive.
+Processing nodes one by one significantly reduces Synapse's latency and memory use: this is a big part of what makes Synapse so fast and responsive.
 Synapse can immediately provide you with results for the initial nodes while it continues processing the remaining nodes.
-In other words, you don't have to wait for your entire query to complete for **all** of your nodes before starting to see results.
+In other words, you don't have to wait for your **entire** query to complete before starting to see results.

-For standard Storm, this behavior is transparent to you as the user - you run a Storm query, you get a response.
-However, this pipeline behavior is important to understand when working with (or troubleshooting) Storm queries that leverage features such as subqueries, variables, or control flow operations.
+For everyday Storm, this behavior is transparent - you run a Storm query, you get a response.
+However, understanding this pipeline behavior is critical when working with (or troubleshooting) Storm queries that leverage features such as subqueries, variables, control flow operations, or functions.

 .. _storm-ops-adv: